jordaancheng/cpsc417-a3/ANSWERS.md

 * FUNKY B: more of the frames are missing and the delays are consistent with the missing frames

-* FUNKY C: packets missing and coming out of order and packets do not arrive on 40 ms delays
+* FUNKY C: packets missing and coming out of order and packets do not arrive on 40 ms intervals

-* FUNKY D: packets missing and coming out of order and packets do not arrive on 40 ms delays
+* FUNKY D: packets missing and coming out of order and packets do not arrive on 40 ms intervals

 * FUNKY E: